mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 Here the value of `ROLE` is the only thing that differs between the programs the five players run and typically given as a command-line argument.

-# Optimisations
+# Improvements

 With the basics in place we can look at a few optimisations.

 ## Tracking nodes

 Our first improvement allows us to reuse computations.
 For instance, if we need the result of `dot(x, y)` twice then we want to avoid computing it a second time and instead reuse the first.
-Concretely, we want to keep track of intermediate nodes in the graph and reuse them whenever possible.
+Concretely, we want to keep track of nodes in the graph and reuse them whenever possible.

-To do this we will maintain a glocal dictionary of `PrivateTensor` references as we build the graph, and use this for looking up already existing results before adding new nodes.
+To do this we simply maintain a glocal dictionary of `PrivateTensor` references as we build the graph, and use this for looking up already existing results before adding new nodes.
 For instance, `dot` now becomes as follows.

 ```python
 def dot(x, y):